nical/blog/content/posts/lyon-1-0.md

 ## The path sampler in lyon_algorithms

 Shout out to [@Mivik](https://github.com/Mivik) for proposing and implementing this new feature.
-In previous versions of `lyon`, if you wanted to find a point at a certain distance along a path, you could use the [`PathWalker`](https://docs.rs/lyon_algorithms/1.0.0/lyon_algorithms/walk/index.html) which goes through the path and fires callbacks at certain distances.
+In previous versions of `lyon`, if you wanted to find a point at a certain distance along a path or sample positions at fixed intervals along a path, you could use the [`PathWalker`](https://docs.rs/lyon_algorithms/1.0.0/lyon_algorithms/walk/index.html) which goes through the path and fires callbacks at certain distances.
 Each time a path is walked the algorithm starts from the beginning.
-If you need to do  thousands of random queries on a very large path, this approach is inefficient.
+If you want to place many points along a path once it is great, however if you need to do thousands of randomly ordered queries on a very large path, this approach is inefficient.

 The idea behind path sampling is to create an acceleration data structure, called [`PathMeasurements`](https://docs.rs/lyon_algorithms/1.0.0/lyon_algorithms/measure/struct.PathMeasurements.html), the creation of which has an important up-front cost (in the same ballpark as walking the path from the beginning to the end), but allows subsequent queries to be much faster than walking the path.

-As a bonus the path sampler can be configured to either sample at certain distances along the path, or sample a *normalized* distances (between zero and one where one means the end of the path).
+As a bonus the path sampler can be configured to either sample at certain distances along the path, or sample at *normalized* distances (between zero and one where one means the end of the path).

 ```rust
 // PathMeasurements is expensive to build but easy to cache and allows the rest to be quite fast.